 How do I get paid as a contractor in Malta?

-The way that you structure your contracts and choose to get paid is crucial, as it will affect immigration, taxes, and retained earnings.
+The way that you structure your contracts and choose to get paid is very crucial.
+This is so because it will affect immigration, taxes, and retained earnings.
 Here are the primary choices;

 Work as a self-employed freelancer

-This option is really only viable for EU nationals given the work visa barriers unless you can convince your client to sponsor a visa for you.
+This is viable for EU nationals given the work visa barriers unless you can convince your client about visa sponsorships.
 This might take the form of employment in that case, which is fine if you only work with one Maltese client and don’t mind giving up the independence of contracting.